codyskidmore/WebTraffic/README.md

 # WebTraffic
 A project to help aggregate web server logs and consolidate information.
 Currently it gets all websites and processes their logs in parallel.
-I plan to switch this to processing log files in parallel which I believe to be mor efficient.
+I plan to switch this to processing log files in parallel which I believe to be more efficient.

 The plan is to start with support for IIS.
 Abstract the details into a provider.
 Then add support for more web servers.